Brave child’s report leads to major weapons arrest in Carroll County

 What we know:

-Carroll County Sheriff’s investigators arrested Jeffery Farris after a teen child in the home reported physical abuse to her mother and siblings to school officials.
+Carroll County Sheriff’s investigators arrested Justin D. Farri after a teen child in the home reported physical abuse to her mother and siblings to school officials.
 Authorities say Farris allegedly put a gun to his wife's head, leading to a deeper investigation by the Sheriff's Office and the Department of Family and Children's Services (DFCS).

 What we don't know: